husseinelamin/Projects/README.md

 The second project listed in this repository is a SQL analysis of COVID-19 data from Our World In Data from the beginning of the pandemic until approximately 05/2021.

+The third project listed is a Python analysis of World Development Indicators from 1960 to 2008 with 3 visualizations.